 Campaigning for prescriptions

 Gluten-free prescriptions are an important part of patient support in managing the lifelong gluten-free diet which is the only treatment for coeliac disease.
-A number of Clinical Commissioning Groups (CCGs) in England have been reviewing policies on gluten-free prescribing and although the majority are following National Prescribing Guidelines (around 60%), over a quarter are now restricting access to gluten-free food on prescription for people with coeliac disease.
+A number of Clinical Commissioning Groups (CCGs) in England have been reviewing policies on gluten-free prescribing and although the majority are following National Prescribing Guidelines (around 60%), over a third are now restricting access to gluten-free food on prescription for people with coeliac disease.
 We are campaigning for gluten-free prescriptions to remain within the NHS as an important support to people with coeliac disease.

 Finding the half a million people living without coeliac disease diagnosis